zsteve/gWOT/README.md

 Principled trajectory inference for time-series data with limited samples by optimal transport.

-*Important: this README is currently under construction.
-Check back soon!*

 ## Introduction

 Global Waddington-OT (gWOT) is a trajectory inference method for time-series data based on optimal transport (OT).